k0inwork/mud-llm/proposal.md

 NPCs will become dynamic, AI-driven entities whose behavior is shaped by their knowledge and experiences:

 *   **AI-Driven Behavior:**
-    *   When a player interacts with an NPC (e.g., `talk`, `attack`, `say`), or when an NPC needs to react to an event (e.g., player entering room), a prompt will be constructed for the LLM.
+    *   When a player interacts with an NPC, a prompt will be constructed for the LLM.
-    *   The prompt will include the relevant **Lore**, the NPC's `PersonalityPrompt`, `MemoriesAboutPlayers`, and `AvailableTools`.
+    *   The prompt will include the relevant **Lore**, the NPC's `PersonalityPrompt`, its personal `MemoriesAboutPlayers`, and `AvailableTools`.
-    *   The LLM's response will drive the NPC's narrative and actions (via tool calls), ensuring they are consistent with their background and the world's history.
+    *   The LLM's response will drive the NPC's narrative and actions.
-*   **Memory System (`MemoriesAboutPlayers`):**
-    *   When a player performs a significant action (e.g., fails a password, attacks an NPC), relevant Owners/NPCs can use a `TOOL_MEMORIZE` to record this information in the NPC's `MemoriesAboutPlayers`.
-    *   These memories will be prepended to future AI prompts for that NPC when interacting with the specific player, influencing the NPC's behavior.
-*   **Item Interaction Tools:**
-    *   Implement Go functions for `TOOL_NPC_EXAMINE_ITEM_IN_ROOM`, `TOOL_NPC_PICK_UP_ITEM_FROM_ROOM`, `TOOL_NPC_DROP_ITEM_TO_ROOM`, `TOOL_GIFT_ITEM`.
-    *   These tools will allow NPCs to dynamically interact with items in their environment and with the player's inventory.
+*   **Personal Memory:**
+    *   NPCs are primarily responsible for their own memories.
+They can use an `NPC_memorize` tool to record their direct interactions with a player.
+This forms their personal opinion.

 ## 6. Sentient Owners

 Owners are higher-level, LLM-controlled entities that act as guardians or influencers over their domains:

-*   **Role and Scope:**
+*   **Role and Scope:** Owners monitor broad aspects like locations, races, or factions.
-    *   Owners will be associated with `MonitoredAspect`s (locations, races, professions, factions).
-    *   When a player enters a room, changes race/profession, or performs an action relevant to an Owner's domain, the relevant Owner(s) will be prompted.
-*   **Tool Invocation:**
-    *   Owners will have their own `AvailableTools` (e.g., `TOOL_GIFT_ITEM`, `TOOL_HEAL_PLAYER`, `TOOL_SMITE_PLAYER`, `TOOL_BLESS_PLAYER`).
+*   **Tool Invocation:** Owners have powerful tools to influence the world (e.g., `TOOL_GIFT_ITEM`, `TOOL_SMITE_PLAYER`).
-    *   Their LLM responses can include tool calls to affect the player or the world, acting in accordance with their knowledge and personality.
-*   **Prayer Mechanism:**
+*   **Prayer Mechanism:** The `pray` command prompts relevant Owners, who can respond based on their lore-informed perspective.
-    *   Implement a `pray [message]` command.
-    *   This command will identify all relevant Owners (based on player's current room's location owner, player's race owner, player's profession owner).
-    *   Each relevant Owner will receive an AI prompt with the player's prayer and context, allowing them to respond and potentially use tools based on their divine or authoritative perspective, shaped by the lore.

-## 7. Reputation System
+## 7. Reputation and Multi-Layered Memory System

-*   **Owner-to-NPC Communication:** When an Owner "observes" a significant player action, it can use `TOOL_MEMORIZE` to update the memories of its associated NPCs.
-This creates a top-down reputation flow.
-*   **Directives and Impressions:** Furthermore, Owners can actively send directives about a player to their subordinate NPCs, especially for players who have gained significant favor or disfavor.
-This can be achieved via a new tool, `TOOL_IMPRINT_MEMORY_ON_NPC(npc_id, player_id, memory_string)`, allowing an Owner's opinion to directly and immediately influence an NPC's behavior.
-*   **NPC Reaction:** An NPC's behavior will be influenced by its own memories and the impressions passed down from its Owners.
-An NPC might treat a player well based on personal interaction, only to turn hostile after receiving a negative directive from its Owner.
+To create a complex social dynamic, memory and reputation will operate on three distinct levels:

+*   **Level 1: NPC Personal Memory:**
+    *   An NPC's direct experiences with a player.
+    *   Managed via an `NPC_memorize` tool available only to that NPC.
+    *   Forms the basis of the NPC's private, firsthand opinion of a player.

+*   **Level 2: Owner Private Memory:**
+    *   An Owner's private thoughts and long-term judgments about a player.
+    *   Managed via an `OWNER_memorize` tool available only to that Owner.
+This tool writes to the Owner's own `MemoriesAboutPlayers` map.
+    *   This allows an Owner to maintain a secret opinion of a player, which might differ from its public actions or the information it shares with its subordinates.

+*   **Level 3: Owner-Broadcasted Memory (Reputation):**
+    *   An Owner's public declarations or official stance on a player.
+    *   Managed via a special tool: `OWNER_memorize_dependables(player_id, memory_string)`.
+    *   When used, this tool iterates through all NPCs associated with that Owner and imprints the `memory_string` into their `MemoriesAboutPlayers` map.
+    *   This is how factions announce heroes or villains.
+An NPC will receive this as a directive, which will influence its behavior, potentially overriding its personal experiences.
+For example, an NPC who personally likes a player might turn cold after their Owner broadcasts a message that the player is now an enemy of the faction.

 ## 8. Skills as Tools